Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 When searching for a virtual phone provider, see if the company you’re considering offers text and voicemail features in addition to phone service.
 More expensive and complex plans typically offer features like three-way calling, ring groups, caller ID, call waiting and forwarding, call recording, and call transfers.
 You should also see how reliable the service is in terms of uptime and whether customer support is included in your plan.

-The benefits of virtual phone lines vastly outweigh the cons for most business users, but there are a few potential drawbacks compared with traditional landlines.
+The benefits of virtual phone lines vastly outweigh the cons for most business users; however, there are a few potential drawbacks compared with traditional landlines.

 1. You’re always “available.”